2013 United States Grand Prix: Tyres

 Like the previous United States Grand Prix, tyre supplier Pirelli will bring its orange-banded hard compound tyre as the harder "prime" tyre and the white-banded medium compound tyre as the softer "option" tyre.

 Free practice

 Jenson Button was given a three-place grid penalty for the race, after overtaking under red flags during the opening practice session.
 Charles Pic was given a five-place penalty for the race after Caterham changed the gearbox in his car.

 Qualifying

 Esteban Gutiérrez and Max Chilton were given penalties for impeding other drivers in the first qualifying session.
-Gutiérrez, who blocked Pastor Maldonado was handed a ten-place grid penalty; Chilton had serve a drive-through penalty within the first five laps of the race after he impeded both Maldonado and Adrian Sutil.
+Gutiérrez, who blocked Pastor Maldonado was handed a ten-place grid penalty; Chilton had served a drive-through penalty within the first five laps of the race after he impeded both Maldonado and Adrian Sutil.

 Race

 At the start, Sebastian Vettel led away but soon after the safety car was deployed after Pastor Maldonado and Adrian Sutil collided, sending the latter into the barriers.
 At the restart on lap 5, Vettel quickly built up his lead and was never challenged en route to his 8th consecutive victory, taking the fastest lap with two laps remaining.
 Behind him Lotus driver Romain Grosjean held off Vettel's teammate, Mark Webber, for 2nd.